Axolotl233/Simple_Script/Genome_phase/readme.txt

-tools for phase genome and gff3
+tools for phase genome, gff3 and other analysis result